Frequently Asked Questions

 How does an orthodontist play a role in your/your child’s overall health?

-Additionally, Dr. Catherine Murphy recently published three articles in The Times of Northwest Indiana newspaper regarding the role of orthodontics in one’s overall health.
+Dr. Catherine Murphy recently published multiple articles in The Times of Northwest Indiana newspaper regarding the role of orthodontics in one’s overall health.

 Here are the links: